freenas/freenas-docs/userguide/intro.rst

   configuration and include the :guilabel:`Password Secret Seed` before doing a system upgrade.
 This popup can be enabled by going to
   |ui-settings| :menuselection:` --> Preferences` and unsetting
-  :guilabel:`Hide "Save Configuration" Dialog Before Upgrade`
+  :guilabel:`Hide "Save Configuration" Dialog Before Upgrade`.

 * The :guilabel:`Container`, :guilabel:`Remote encryption`,
   :guilabel:`Filename encryption`, :guilabel:`Encryption password`, and